Boyang--Li/boyang--li.github.io/_pages/research.md

 1. Development of novel UAV/UAS configurations such as vertical takeoff and landing (VTOL) tail-sitter;
 2. Application of advanced control theories such as model predictive control (MPC) to improve the flight performance;
 3. Robotic path/trajectory optimization to improve the autonomous level and efficiency;
-4. field experiments of aerial/underwater/ground mobile robotic systems.
+4. Field experiments of aerial/underwater/ground mobile robotic systems.

 ## Group Github
 [UAV Lab - HKPolyU](https://github.com/HKPolyU-UAV)